 The shed installer should also make sure that your shed is tied down and anchored to the ground according to the local building code requirements.

 Are you allowed to Build a Shed on Your Lot?

-This can be a sticking point with many home owners who assume that they can put a shed on their land and that it is nobody else's business what they do with their own backyard.
-To some extent I agree with that sentiment but unfortunately those days are long gone especially in California and Florida.
+This can be a sticking point with many home owners.
+Many assume that they can put a shed on their land and that it is nobody else’s business what they do with their own backyard.
+To some extent I agree with that sentiment.
+Unfortunately those days are long gone especially in California and Florida.